ggouws/HPC_RNAseq/README.md

   - parameters for CROP (-C)
   - parameters for HEADCROP (-H)
   - parameters for MINLEN (-M)
 <br><br>

-  More details of the optional parameters can be found below or in the [trimmomatic manual](http://www.usadellab.org/cms/index.php?page=trimmomatic)
+More details of the optional parameters can be found below or in the Trimmomatic [manual](http://www.usadellab.org/cms/index.php?page=trimmomatic)

   - ILLUMINACLIP: These settings are used to find and remove Illumina adapters.
 First, a fasta file of known adapter sequences is given, followed by the number of mismatches allowed between the adapter and read sequence and then thresholds for how accurate the alignment is between the adapter and read sequence.
 The fasta file of adapter sequences ('TruSeq3-PE-2.fa') is provided in your downloaded 'scripts' folder.
   - SLIDINGWINDOW: This specifies to scan the read quality over a 4 bp window, cutting when the average quality drops below the specified phred score.